-Starting the set up of your turtle cage requires that you start with the right sized cage, a turtle cage should be 20 gallons per young turtle and 40 gallons for adult turtles.
-These sizes will ensure that your turtle has the right amount of space to be happy in its environment.
+A turtle cage should be 20 gallons per young turtle and 40 gallons for adult turtles.
+These sizes ensure that your turtle has the right amount of space to be happy.

 Fill the Tank With Water

-Many types of turtles need a decent amount of water in order to swim.
-To start, the water needs to be at least twice as deep as the turtle’s length.
-For example, if you have a 3" turtle you should provide at least 6-7" of water.
-To ensure the safety of your turtle it is important to provide an area for your pet to get out of the water to avoid trapping your turtle in the water.
+The water needs to be at least twice as deep as the turtle’s length.
+For example, if you have a 3″ turtle you should provide at least 6-7″ of water.

-If required, you can use a water heater to keep the water in the cage warm.
-If you do decide to utilize a water heating device, make sure to check it regularly to ensure that it is not overheating the water and that your turtle has not disturbed it.
-You can do this by placing something heavy behind it like a rock or by covering it with sturdy material.
+If required, you can use a water heater to maintain its temperature.
+If you use a water heater, make sure to check it regularly so it’s not overheating.
+Do this by placing something heavy behind it like a rock or covering it with sturdy material.

 Cleaning the Cage